Southland-Systems/mince/README.md

 ## Command line arguments 📋

-All the `mince` cli arguments for reference.
+All the `mince` CLI arguments for reference.

 | Argument                | Description |
 |-------------------------|-------------|